How Can a Healthy Lifestyle Save Your Money?

 Fluctuating weight is no less than an emotional roller coaster.
 If you are someone who often gets up and down in weight, you will end up purchasing new clothes frequently.
-However, curating a new wardrobe each time doesn’t end up to be good for your waistline and bank account both.
+However, curating a new wardrobe each time doesn’t end up being good for both your waistline and bank account both.
 Thus, it’s always better to take all the effective strides to stay healthy and eventually save more.

 3. Eat healthier and spend less on junk

-‘You are what you eat’.
+‘You are what you eat.

 And you definitely want to look like a Big Mac.
 Although there is a misconception that eating healthy can prove to be quite expensive but if you plan meals and skip the fast food altogether, it will help you stick to your budget effectively.
 Your overall expenditure on food will be quite lesser than all those eat-out or fast food meals.

 However, it doesn’t mean that you should ignore eating out altogether.
 Nicole Ring, who is the vice president of nutrition strategy at Healthy Dining, recommends that affordable swaps like beans and legumes could be better than eating meat.
-Also, they are affordable and thus maximizing their consumption can let you save money in the long run.
+Also, they are affordable, and thus maximizing their consumption can let you save money in the long run.